 The 52-week 1p challenge can be a more manageable method of saving.

-After 52 weeks of consistent saving, you’ll put away £667.95.
+After 52 weeks of consistent saving, you’ll put away a total of £667.95.
 If you get paid weekly or are likely to forget to save every day, this challenge could be a better option.

-A savings challenge is a perfect opportunity to start talking about money with your children.
+A savings challenge is a perfect opportunity to start talking about money management with children.

 One way this challenge can work for young children is to save a penny a day.
 Every day they’ll put aside 1p, saving £3.65 by the end of the challenge.